jina-ai/finetuner/docs/walkthrough/run-job.md

 print(f'Run status: {run.status()}')
 ```

-You'll see something like this in the terminal, with a different run name:
+You'll see something like this in the terminal with a different run name:

 ```bash
 Run name: vigilant-tereshkova